 It’s really important to learn good technique as early as possible on the drum kit.
-If you learn bad habits they can be difficult to ‘unlearn’ later down the line.
-Before we even look at the drum kit let’s talk a little bit about sitting comfortably and good posture.
-Now, everyone is different and I’m a great believer in sitting whichever way you find comfortable, so these are just a few tips to help you get started.
-Remember nothing should ever feel strained or uncomfortable while playing the drums – it’s your drum kit and your body – shape the kit to your body rather than your body to the kit!
+Remember nothing should ever feel strained or uncomfortable while playing the drums – shape the kit to your body rather than your body to the kit!

 Drum Stool Height

-Let’s start with getting the drum stool, or throne, at a comfortable height.
-Remember there’s no right and wrong here – some drummers play with their stool really low down, some play with it really high up.
+Some drummers play with their stool really low down, some play with it really high up.
 We’ve got to start somewhere though!
 Sit on your drum stool with your feet flat on the floor and your legs in a relaxed, slightly apart position.
-You should find when your legs are relaxed they will naturally be slightly apart anyway.
 Adjust the height of the stool so your thighs are sloped very slightly downwards while your shins are vertical – so your ankles should be pretty much directly under your knees.

 While playing drums you want to stay as floppy as possible – that applies to pretty much every part of your body… apart from your back!
-If you slouch you’ll probably be too low down and your breathing may be impeded since your diaphragm will be squashed.
-Sit up nice and straight and maintain good posture throughout your time behind the kit.
-Check yourself every now and then to make sure you haven’t started slouching – it’s a bad habit to get in to.
+Sit up nice and straight and maintain good posture.
 Sit up nice and straight – keep everything else floppy.

 Positioning Your Feet

-OK, you’re about ready to actually get behind the kit now.
-If you haven’t already set up your kit properly read this page and watch the video.
+If you haven’t already set up your kit properly visit this page and watch the video.
 Assuming you’re playing on a right-handed kit, you’re going to put your left foot on the hi-hat pedal and your right foot on the bass drum pedal.